MicrosoftDocs/playfab-docs/playfab-docs/index.md

                                                 </div>
                                                 <div class="cardText">
                                                     <h3>Getting Started: Developers</h3>
                                                     <p>Everything you need to know to get started with PlayFab as a developer.
-We have everything from step by step guides to copy &amp; paste code to get you well on your way.</p>
+We have everything from step by step guides to copy and paste code to get you well on your way.</p>
                                                 </div>
                                             </div>
                                         </div>